alsuren/mijia-homie/docs/presentation/slides.md

       - Requires extra permissions, adds extra bugs.
       - This has since been changed.
   - Tried switching to this (but gave up after too many panicking threads).
-  - Andrew now working to improve it and make it async.
+  - Andrew is now working to improve it and make it async.
   <!-- TODO: potentially re-write this section or split half of it out into its own slide? -->

 <!-- prettier-ignore-end -->